ibm-cloud-docs/log-analysis/agent/detach_agent.md

-### Detaching a logging agent from a standard Kubernetes cluster from the cluster console
+### Detaching a logging agent from the cluster console
 {: #detach_agent_kube_console}

 This option is only valid when you deploy the logging agent from the {{site.data.keyword.containerlong_notm}} console.